 ARISING FROM H. Ma et al. Nature 548, 413–419 (2017); https://doi.org/10.1038/nature23305

-All data and reagents are available from the corresponding author upon request.
+All available data are included in this manuscript and available from the corresponding authors upon reasonable request.

 About this article